SharadaSrinivasan/sharsrinivasan-website/content/talk/vanuatu-fieldwork-2018.md

 event: Fieldwork in Vanuatu
 event_url:
 location: Maewo
-summary: Sharada Srinivasan conducted fieldwork on the VITAL project's pilot sites in Maewo, Vanuatu.
+summary: Conducted fieldwork in Maewo, Vanuatu, in collaboration with the Vanuatu Inter-Island Telemedicine and Learning Project

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.